-They later formed an acappella quartet called “MMMPP” (M Clef a.k.a Itemoh, Michael, Melvin, Peter and Paul).
-Drawing inspiration from their music idol Michael Jackson, they began break dancing, formed the group called “Smooth Criminals” in 1997.
-They droped M Clef from the group “MMMPP” which later was changed to “MMPP”.
+They later formed an Acappella quartet called “MMMPP” (M Clef a.k.a Itemoh, Michael, Melvin, Peter, and Paul).
+Drawing inspiration from their music idol Michael Jackson, they began to break dancing, and formed the group called “Smooth Criminals” in 1997.
+They dropped M Clef from the group “MMMPP” which later was changed to “MMPP”.
 Their artistic talent and precise dance routine soon made them household names in the city of Jos, where they performed at school functions and other occasions.
 Later in 1999

-Peter and Paul returned to music school to develop their skills on keyboard, drums, bass and rhythm guitar.
+Peter and Paul returned to music school to develop their skills on the keyboard, drums, bass, and rhythm guitar.
 Their work includes the soundtracks for a number of films like Tobi, Mama Sunday, Moment of Bitterness and Evas River.
 Later in 1999, they applied to the University of Abuja to study Business Administration.
-The Smooth Criminals disbanded when its members left to various other universities.
-Subsequently Peter and Paul formed their own group, variously called
+The Smooth Criminals disbanded when its members left for various other universities.
+Subsequently, Peter and Paul formed their own group, variously called

 “Double P”, “P&P”, and “Da Pees”, until they eventually settled on “P Square”.